Ken P's Today in History

 • 1956 - Fay Crocker wins LPGA Miami Beach Golf Open.

-• 1961 - Celtic Bill Russell grabs 40 rebounds to beat Philadelphia Warriors 136-125.
+• 1961 - Boston Celtics' player Bill Russell grabs 40 rebounds to beat Philadelphia Warriors 136-125.

 • 1961 - Mickey Wright wins LPGA Saint Petersburg Golf Open.

-• 1964 - End of Richie Benaud's 63-Test Cricket career.
+• 1964 - End of Richie Benaud's 63-Test cricket career.

 • 1964 - US female Figure Skating championship won by Peggy Fleming.